 1. Either Your Monitor or PC Is Turned Off

-It’s important we get the seemingly obvious out of the way first before moving on to the more problematic causes of a no-signal display.
+We must get the seemingly obvious out of the way before moving on to the more problematic causes of a no-signal display.

 We don’t want to spend a long time mistakenly fixing a loose connection or a faulty component and then have the actual issue turn out to be a simple one-click fix.